hudson-and-thames/mlfinlab/docs/source/implementations/codependence_marti.rst

 .. _implementations-codependence_marti:

 .. note::
-   The following implementations and documentation, closely follows the work of Gautier Marti:
+   The following implementations and documentation closely follows the work of Gautier Marti:
    `Some contributions to the clustering of financial time series and applications to credit default swaps <https://www.researchgate.net/publication/322714557>`_.

 =====================